pedrojunqueira/da-100/README.md

 			- Open Power Apps, select the environment you're going to connect to, select Settings in the top-right corner, and then select Session details.
 			- The URL will be in the format: https://yourenvironmentid.crm.dynamics.com/.
 Make sure you remove https:// and the trailing / from the URL before pasting it to connect to your environment.
 	- In Power BI to connect to Dataverse just select the dataverse connector and enter the environment URL as described above
-	- Select the tables data you want to import and import
+	- Select the tables data you want to import

 - Connect to a dataset using the XMLA endpoint
 	- [Documentation](https://docs.microsoft.com/en-us/power-bi/admin/service-premium-connect-tools)